Robert S Kaplan Foundation

 How to Apply

 This foundation does not have a public application process.
-Grants are awarded at the discretion of the trustee, Robert Steven Kaplan, based on his personal knowledge of organizations and causes aligned with his philanthropic interests.
+Grants are awarded at the discretion of the trustee, Robert Steven Kaplan, based on his personal knowledge of organisations and causes aligned with his philanthropic interests.

 The foundation does not accept unsolicited proposals, maintain a website, or provide application guidelines.
 All grantmaking decisions are made internally by the trustee.